turtl/www/views/docs/clients/index.md

 {{{/div}}}

 ## Clients on the way
-While these may be a ways off until we get more support (money/developers), here is a list of clients we do not yet support *but plan to*:

-TODO:
+Turtl's goal is to bring you your data no matter where you are.
+Here are some of the apps and clients we have not yet finished, but are planning to support in the near future:

 - iPhone
 - Android
-- Desktop
+- Desktop (Windows, Linux, Mac)